Seville, Spain – Rich Culture, Flamenco, festivals and a vivid nightlife

 This gigantic building is like a whole other world.

-Marvellous architectural trimmings, historical ornaments, and relics, located within 80 different chapels, create a truly unique atmosphere.
+Marvellous architectural trimmings, historical ornaments, and relics within 80 different chapels create a truly unique atmosphere.

-The most recognized site of the city, the Giralda bell tower, is situated right next to the Cathedral.
+The most recognized site in the city, the Giralda Bell Tower, is right next to the cathedral.

 Formerly, it was a minaret of the mosque, which stood at the spot of the cathedral.